Unbandit2006/CapySettings/information/DOC.md

 	3  | Allocation for literal error.
 	4  | Allocation for number error.
 	5  | Literal count is not equal to value count.
+    6  | No colon and or no equal
-	6  | No type was provided for CSetting.
+	7  | No type was provided for CSetting.
-	7  | Not proper value for String.
+	8  | Not proper value for String.
-	8  | Not proper value for Boolean.
+	9  | Not proper value for Boolean.
-	9  | Not proper value for type Float.
+	10  | Not proper value for type Float.
-	10 | Not proper value for type Integer.
+	11 | Not proper value for type Integer.
 	0  | All is good.

 ### Example: